 We're the sexual health charity FPA.

-Our mission is to champion people’s right to sexual and reproductive health and wellbeing through advocacy, information, education and campaigning.
+Our mission is to champion people’s right to sexual and reproductive health and wellbeing through advocacy, campaigning, education and information.

 - Sexual health is important to individuals, relationships and societal wellbeing.